 Solicitors’ fees can generate a lot of anger and frustration for people trying to understand how legal fees are calculated.

-Section 68 of the Solicitors (Amendment) Act of 1994 sets out how solicitors are permitted to charge for services provided to their clients.
+Section 68 of the Solicitors (Amendment) Act of 1994 used to set out how solicitors are permitted to charge for services provided to their clients.

 S. 68 compels the solicitor to let the client know, in writing,